All information is subject to change.

 • The entire Bud Light Party Zone will be closed 6:00 a.m. to 10:00 p.m., which includes Tamm Avenue from Berthold to West Park, Wise from Tamm to just east of Childress, and Clayton from just east of Childress to east of Graham.

-• As of last year, sections of Manchester will be closed to various degrees to provide additional safety for parade participants.
+• Sections of Manchester will be closed to various degrees to provide additional safety for parade participants.

 • From McCausland to Mitchell, Manchester will be closed EXCEPT for local traffic and parking access.